 The Center established a Retirement Savings Plan (The Plan) effective July 1, 1985.
 The Plan covers full-time and part-time employees who have completed three months of service and are scheduled to work at least 1,000 hours of service during the plan year.
 Employees become fully vested after five years of service.

-Until May 2018, the Plan required the Center to make contributions matching the employees' deferrals up to 6%.
-There were no mandatory contributions for the years ended June 30, 2023 and June 30, 2022.
-Retirement plan contributions are reported as fringe benefits expense in the consolidated statements of functional expenses.
+The Center's contribution to the Plan, as determined by the Board of Directors, is discretionary but may not exceed the total allowed as a tax deduction unless needed to provide top heavy minimum allocations.
+Effective April 2024, the Board determined that the Center will match up to 3% of each participant's compensation for the year ended June 30, 2024.
+The Center's contribution to the Plan was \$20,932 and \$0 for the years ended June 30, 2024 and 2023, respectively.